-The B737-800 aircraft are 120 minute ETOPs certified and are equipped with split scimitar winglets installed by United after delivery from Boeing.
+The B737-800 Aircraft are 120 minute ETOPS certified and are equipped with split scimitar winglets installed by United after delivery from Boeing.
 Split scimitar winglets are the latest technology winglets which provide significant fuel savings and performance increases over the standard, blended winglets normally found on B737-800 aircraft.
-The B737-800 aircraft is at the highest MTOW available and has a high thrust engine variant.
+The B737-800 Aircraft are at the highest MTOW available and have a high thrust engine variant.